jrom876/UniformSeriesGenerator/README.md

  	5. To provide unittest methods for development and maintenance.

- This file, csvgen.py, accomplishes parts 1 and 2 above.
+ csvgen.py, accomplishes parts 1 and 2.

  For part 3, use top_gui.py.

  For part 4, use test_csv.py.

  Input Parameters: